-McGill University professor Andrew Gonzalez teamed up with Professors Jérôme Dupras (UQO), and Christian Messier (UQAM) to launch eco2urb.
+McGill University professor Andrew Gonzalez teamed up with Professors Jérôme Dupras (UQO), and Christian Messier (UQAM) to launch Habitat (formerly named eco2urb).
 Their mission is to increase the resilience of ecosystems to extreme climate events or invasions by exotic species while also maintaining most of the functions and services that society expects and depends upon.

 They have worked on several exciting projects: